 - Loss of enjoyment of life

-You may be able to recover the cost of these damages through an insurance settlement or lawsuit.
+You may be able to recover the cost of these damages through an insurance settlement or court award.
 You do not need a lawyer to help you recover compensation.
 However, working with one could serve your legal interests.

-After suffering injuries in a serious car accident, you may be contacted by the insurance company.
-While these agencies may act as though they are on your side, at the end of the day, these organizations are for-profit companies.
+After suffering injuries in a serious car accident, you may be contacted by the liable insurance company.
+While these agencies may act as though they are on your side, at the end of the day, they are for-profit companies.
 Sometimes, their goal is to pay claimants as little money as possible.
-This is how a lot of insurance companies protect their bottom line.
+This is how a lot of insurance companies protect their bottom lines.

-Yet, when you work with a lawyer, they can negotiate with the insurer for a fair settlement or represent you in court, if necessary.
-If you are interested in filing a lawsuit, according to Ohio Revised Code Statute 2305.10, you generally have two years to bring your case before a judge.
+Yet, when you work with a personal injury lawyer, they can negotiate with the insurer for a fair settlement or represent you in court, if necessary.
+If you are interested in filing a lawsuit, according to Ohio Revised Code (ORC) §2305.10, you generally have two years to bring your case before a judge.

-Additionally, a lawyer can help your case by:
+Our legal team can build your case by:

 - Investigating the accident